WithGJR/stack-js-implementation/README.md

 ### pop

 Pop the top-most element of the stack.
-If there are no more element available, this method will return `null`.
+If there are no more element available, this method will return `undefined`.

 ``` javascript
 stack.pop();